 Since she works six days a week, Mommy and Me class was another item on my Honey-Do List.
 Although the class didn’t intimidate me, I was curious as to how a Mommy and Me Class worked and how I’d fit in.

 A Chance to Develop Social Skills – Mommy and Me Class offers a chance to develop social skills while playing with other children.
 We wanted something more productive than him watching me yell at the TV during Trump Rallies on CNN.
 Our goal was for him to learn childlike behavior, not childish behavior.

 Dads Go to Mommy and Me Class Too– This was my biggest concern.
 Playing nicely with the other children or adapting to the program, were minor details.

 I had no idea what was waiting for me.
 Would the women go to the ladies’ room together, like when we go out with friends?
 Would I hear the hellish childbirth war stories, about who needed more stitches or had more tearing?
 Would it be a group of women in Capri pants sipping wine while the kids played?

 Not knowing what to expect I packed a cooler with a six-pack.
 I know what some of you are thinking, but it was light beer.
 I didn’t want to give the wrong impression on the first day.
 Image my surprise when there were two other dads were in class—they passed on the cold one I offered them.

 New Routines and Kiddie Songs – Mommy and Me class gave Cristian a chance to model other children’s behavior.
-He learned sitting still (or as still as twenty-month old could manage) sharing and pretend play with the other kids.
-Sure I left class with three or four new kiddie songs stuck in my head for a few days but it was a small price to pay.
+He learned sitting still (or as still as a twenty-month-old could manage) sharing and pretend play with the other kids.
+Sure I left the class with three or four new kiddie songs stuck in my head for a few days but it was a small price to pay.